Pattern Avoidance in Poset Permutations: Abstract

 \section{Abstract}

 We extend the concept of pattern avoidance in permutations on a totally ordered set to pattern avoidance in permutations on partially ordered sets.
 The number of permutations on $P$ that avoid the pattern $\pi$ is denoted $Av_P(\pi)$.
 We extend a proof of Simion and Schmidt to show that $Av_P(132) \leq Av_P(123)$ for any poset $P$, and we exactly classify the posets for which equality holds.
-We also give asymptotically close bounds on the number of permutations on the Boolean lattice that avoid the pattern $\{1\}\{1,2\}\{2\}$.